What are Reverse Proxies and How do They Differ from Forward Proxies

 How reverse proxies work

-2. This request is directed from the web browser to the reverse proxy.
+2. The request is sent to the reverse proxy.

-In this setup, the reverse proxy acts as an intermediary between the client (such as a web browser or an application) and the end server.
-While the client can see the user’s IP address, it cannot determine the address of the end server.
+In this model, the reverse proxy sits between the client (for example, a browser or an application) and the origin server, and hides the real IP address of the latter.

 Use cases of reverse proxies